Optimal e-values for testing the mean of a bounded random variable against a composite alternative: Discussion

 \section{Discussion}

-This paper studies the (RE)GROW criteria in a more general setting than originally introduced by \cite{GrunwaldHeideETAL2019}.
-We show that optimal (RE)GROW e-variables exist and can be characterised explicitly in a key example of interest that does not fall under the absolute continuity assumption.
-For both criteria, we can derive the alternatives for which it is most difficult to test against and show that these worst-case distributions admit a meaningful interpretation.
-Remarkably, the interpretation of these worst-case candidates, as well as the reasoning underlying the derivation of the (RE)GROW optimal e-variables in this study, align with the much simpler introductory Bernoulli example satisfying the absolute continuity assumption.
-We hope that our findings shed light on (RE)GROW in full generality and contribute to the current discussion on how to find optimal e-variables for composite alternatives (\citealp{Roudu_comment}, \citealp{larsson2025numeraire}).
+We have derived the (RE)GROW-optimal e-variables for bounded mean testing, a key example that does not fall under the AC assumption.
+Our proof combines the admissibility reduction to coin-betting e-variables with a convex-envelope reformulation of the worst-case optimisation.
+For both criteria, we have identified the alternatives that are most difficult to test against and shown that they admit a meaningful interpretation.
+Remarkably, the interpretation of these worst-case distributions, as well as the reasoning underlying the derivation of the (RE)GROW optimal e-variables in this study, align with the much simpler introductory Bernoulli example.
+We hope that our findings shed light on (RE)GROW beyond our setting and contribute to the current discussion on how to find optimal e-variables for composite alternatives (\citealp{wang2024proposer}, \citealp{larsson2025the}).